liblava/liblava/DOCS.md

 target_link_libraries(test lava::app)
 ```

-And build your project by specifying *lava_DIR* path:
+And then build your project with defining install path *lava_DIR*:

 ```bash
 mkdir build